canro91/canro91.github.io/_posts/2020-09-23-TheSlowRoomSearch.md

 I cloned the existing method in the appropriate microservice and renamed it.
 The new method received an array of room types.
 Also, I removed all unneeded queries from the store procedure it used.
 The store procedure returned three results sets.
 But, the room search only cared about one.

 Before any change, it took ~4 seconds to find a single room type.
 But, with the new method, it took ~600ms to find more than one room type in a single request.
-The client facing the problem had about 30 different room types. _Hurray!_
+The hotel facing the problem had about 30 different room types.
+Hurray!

 After this first change, the room search made a single request to find all room types.